Origami Business Card Orb

 and left point.

 - You will need to score half-circle shapes.
 For scoring, you can use a folding bone, a tip of a knife, or a pen which has no more ink.
-For the circular shape, you can use a circle template or a compass.
+For the circular shape, you can use a circle template

 For a 3.5" x 2" business card, score circles that are 2" in diameter.
 Position the template (or compass) so the circle will intersect with two adjacent points-of-reference.
 In this example, it is the top-point and the left-point.